edwardsmoses/edwardsmoses.com/_data/blog/2022-08-09-building-nota-1-restricting-react-native-skia-canvas-touch-handler-to-pencil-touches-only.md

 date: 2022-08-09T20:50:57.918Z
 title: "Building Nota #1 - Restricting React Native Skia Canvas Touch Handler to Pencil touches only"
-metaDescription: Restricting React Native Skia Canvas Touch Handler to Pencil touches only
+metaDescription: Limit Shopify React Native Skia canvas input to Pencil-only touches for a note-taking UX.
 thumbnail: /assets/nota-look-august-9th-min.jpg
 ---
 This will be the first part of a series of articles where I write about my journey building Nota.